 WARNING: LP GAS CONTAINERS SHALL NOT BE PLACED OR STORED INSIDE THE VEHICLE.
+LP GAS

-LP GAS CONTAINERS ARE EQUIPPED WITH SAFETY DEVICES WHICH RELIEVE EXCESSIVE PRESSURE BY DISCHARGING GAS INTO THE ATMOSPHERE.
+CONTAINERS ARE EQUIPPED WITH SAFETY DEVICES WHICH RELIEVE EXCESSIVE PRESSURE BY DISCHARGING GAS INTO THE ATMOSPHERE.

-Liquid Petroleum (LP) gas is the energy source for your range, oven, furnace, water heater and also the generator on some diesel units.
+Liquid Petroleum (LP) gas is the energy source for your range, oven, furnace, and water heater.
 It is also an alternate power source for your LP gas/electric refrigerator.

 LP gas is a colorless gas, but is stored under pressure as a liquid.
-It is commercially available under the brand name, Propane.
+It is commercially available under such brand names as Butane, Propane, or others.
 Though odorless in a natural state, LP gas is artificially odorized to smell like garlic for easy detection in the event of a leak.
 The gas and the tank in which it is stored are safe and convenient, provided sensible precautions are followed.

-Caution: Be aware that travel vibrations may cause the LP gas tank and fittings to loosen, resulting in leaks.
+Caution: Be aware that travel vibrations can cause the LP gas tank and fittings to loosen, resulting in leaks.
 Ask your authorized dealer to inspect the tank and fittings at least once a year and after every extended trip.
 You can also check for leaks by applying soapy water to all fittings and the welds on the mounting brackets.
 If you discover a leak, extinguish all nearby flames, tighten the fitting(s), and test with more soapy water.
 If the leak persists, close the shut-off valve and seek immediate repair from an authorized dealer.